bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el15">15.
 Higher-Order Functions: Dominant writing direction</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Write a function that computes the dominant writing direction in a string of
+text.
+Remember that each script object has a direction property that can be "ltr" (left to right), "rtl" (right to left), or "ttb" (top to bottom).</p>
+<p>The dominant direction is the direction of a majority of the characters that
+have a script associated with them.
+The characterScript and countBy func- tions defined earlier in the chapter are probably useful here.</p>

 <p>Your solution might look a lot like the first half of the textScripts example.
 You again have to count characters by a criterion based on characterScript and then filter out the part of the result that refers to uninteresting (script-less)